Global warming isn't funny -- except in the hands of these comedians

 BURBANK, Calif.
-(AP) — Esteban Gast remembered feeling ashamed in high school while calculating how much carbon dioxide, the main driver of climate change, his daily activities created, known as a carbon footprint.
+(AP) — Esteban Gast remembered a feeling of shame he had in high school while calculating how much carbon dioxide, the main driver of climate change, his daily activities created, known as a carbon footprint.

 “Have you ever driven a car or flown in an airplane?” were among the long list of questions posed by the calculator.

-Gast, who said his “Catholic guilt” compelled him to keep adding activities to the calculator, thus raising his footprint, recently told the story during a show at Flappers Comedy Club in Burbank, Calif.

-Then he hit the crowd with a twist: It was the oil and gas giant BP that popularized the idea of tracking individual emissions to shift the responsibility for climate change from companies that produce oil, gas and coal to people.
+Unspooling his story in the middle of his set at Flappers Comedy Club in Burbank, Calif., Gast pivoted quickly to describe for the crowd how oil and gas giant BP popularized the idea of tracking individual emissions.
+That, he said, was aimed at shifting responsibility for climate change from the companies that produce oil, gas and coal, which when burned heat the planet, to people.

 “That’s like your friend who is addicted to cocaine telling you not to have a latte,” he said.
 The audience roared with laughter.